Israeli Public Broadcasting Corporation

-After multiple delays due to disagreements over its structure brought upon by Prime Minister Benjamin Netanyahu, the IPBC officially began its radio and television operations on 15 May 2017, succeeding the Israel Broadcasting Authority (IBA) as state broadcaster.
-Its formal goals include promoting the expansion of knowledge, Israeli culture, and innovation in broadcasting.
+After multiple delays due to disagreements over its structure raised by Prime Minister Benjamin Netanyahu, the IPBC officially began its radio and television operations on 15 May 2017, succeeding the Israel Broadcasting Authority (IBA) as state broadcaster.
+Its formal goals include promoting expanding knowledge, Israeli culture, and innovation in broadcasting.

 History

 IBA closure

 The Israel Broadcasting Authority (IBA) had deteriorated in status and function.
 Public committees found that the deterioration stemmed from a number of factors, including its large number of employees, high salary costs, rigid wage agreements, and the law governing it.
 The authors of the reports recommended structural changes to the authority and the law.

 In July 2013, Minister of Communications Gilad Erdan hired an external consulting firm to examine the future of the IBA.
 In light of the data, the Landes Committee was established and published its decisions at the beginning of March 2014.
 According to the agreements reached, the television fee would be cancelled on 1 April 2015, and a new broadcasting entity would be established to replace the IBA.